anis-mansuri-07/Core_Java/README.md

 ### 🔸 FindMyTrainProject
 A console-based project simulating a simple **train management or search system**, reinforcing object interaction and data management concepts.

-### 🔸 YtCollection
-Collection-related examples inspired by tutorials and practical use cases.

 ---

 ## 🛠️ Tools & Technologies